 Update: On 3 June 2022, the Irish government published implementing regulations of the Gender Pay Gap Information Act 2021.
 More information is included below.

-The Gender Pay Gap Information Act (the “Act”) amends the Employment Equality Act 1998 and was passed into law on 13 July 2021.
-The exact reporting requirements and implementation dates will be set by forthcoming regulations.
-It is anticipated that these regulations will be published by the end of 2021.
+The Gender Pay Gap Information Act 2021 (the “Act”) amends the Employment Equality Act 1998 and was passed into law on 13 July 2021.

-The gender gap reporting process is likely to begin from 2022 onward in different phases as follows:
+The gender gap reporting process will begin from 2022 onward in different phases as follows:

 - From 2022 for employers with a minimum of 250 employees